 "Here's your cookies."
 She swung a paper plate from behind her.
 There were thin wafers covered with red and green crystals.
 "They will melt in your mouth, like air."
 She produced a glass from the folds of her outfit, like a magician.
 "And your milk.
 Like mother's milk."

 Now why did she have to go and say that, reminding me of her missing boob?
 Maybe the babies downstairs were hers, and she'd stored her milk in jars as well.
-"Thank you," I said, relieved at least that the glass was cold.
+"Thank you," I said, relieved at least the glass was cold.

 "Louise!"
 Ted called to her.
 "We're partying without you!"